LisaHJung/O4B/README.md

         endpoint: 0.0.0.0:4318

 ```
-- `receivers.otlp.protocols` listens on the specified ports (4317 for gRPC, 4318 for HTTP) for incoming telemetry data in the OTLP format.
+- We configure the `OTLP` receiver to listen for incoming telemetry data in OTLP format on the specified ports: 4317 for gRPC and 4318 for HTTP.
+-
 **Processors modify, filter, or enrich telemetry data before it gets exported**
 ```
 processors: